The Difference between No Credit and Bad Credit

 Chances of Getting a Loan

 Each creditor is different, some will allow you to get a loan without the need for any credit history while others will refuse.
 For young people –just out of college, you might be approved credit on the condition that you have a stable job.
-On the other hand, with bad credit, you may qualify for a loan but with strict unfavorable terms, like high-interest rates.
+On the other hand, with bad credit, you may qualify for a loan but with strict unfavorable terms, like high interest rates.

 It is easier to get a cosigner when you have no credit than when you have bad credit.
-Any person looking to be your cosigner, they will look at how you repay your debt.
+Any person looking to be your cosigner, will look at how you repay your debt.
 This is because if you default or skip payments, their score takes a dip too.
 Another disadvantage of bad credit is that you may qualify for a lower amount and higher rates than a person with no credit score.

 Ease of Building Your Score